changmw/chang-cantontese-input/ingres4gl/readme.txt

 the special project team in CLP, led by Mr. Entwistle.
 I was then interviewed by Executive Leasing (Australia), and signed a temporary contact as an Application Developer.

+Ingres RDBMS's SQL syntax was not very different from Foxpro.
+But Ingres RDBMS was definitely way more expensive than Foxpro!
+But Foxpro did NOT require HP X workstations, which were also very expensive, more pricy than Novell Netware.:)

+Looking back, Ingres4GL was very similar to Visual Foxpro.
+They were both object-oriented and had similar user interfaces.
+But when I was working in CLP, Visual Foxpro 3.0 was NOT yet born, let alone its later upgrade to 9.0.